Sheep-y/MarsHorizonMods/MissionControl/Readme.md

 # License #

-GPL v3.
-Bundled libraries are either MIT or public domain.

-The src folder contains source code and licenses for legality.
+The src folder contains complete source code and license.